Workloads

 Edit workloads with YAML

 Open the Edit YAML button on any workload when you need to edit the full object in Monaco.
-Dockerman uses the Kubernetes schema for autocomplete and dry-runs the save so invalid YAML is rejected before it reaches the API server.
+Dockerman uses the Kubernetes schema for autocomplete and dry-runs the save against the API server so invalid YAML — or YAML that would be rejected by an admission controller — is caught before it lands.